 Advantages of this tax include:

-- There is a clear connection between tax and benefit since much of the tax is used for road construction and maintenance;
+- there is a clear connection between tax and benefit since much of the tax is used for road construction and maintenance;

-- The tax can encourage conservation, since it is on a per-gallon basis; and
+- the tax can encourage conservation, since it is on a per-gallon basis; and

-- Some of the tax is paid by nonresidents who travel through or use goods transported through the state.
+- some of the tax is paid by non-residents who travel through or use goods transported through the state.

-- The tax has not proven adequate to fund the maintenance of safe roads and bridges.
+- the tax has not proven adequate to fund the maintenance of safe roads and bridges.

 Fuel used by governments and Indian tribes is exempt and farm users may have the tax refunded.
 Tribes may compact with the state to receive part of the fuel tax collections.

 This tax is collected by wholesale fuel vendors and paid to the Oklahoma Tax Commission.
 The tax then is included in the price paid at the pump.
 Nearly two-thirds of the amount collected goes to the state transportation fund for appropriation to the Oklahoma Department of Transportation.
 About one-third goes to local governments for roads and bridges.
 Small amounts are restricted for other forms of transportation.
 None goes to the state’s General Revenue Fund.
-Unlike many states, local governments may not levy their own gas tax.
+Unlike many states, Oklahoma local governments may not levy their own gas tax.